scylladb/scylladb-docs-homepage/docs/get-started/query-data/schema.rst

 --------------

 * See `Data Definition <https://opensource.docs.scylladb.com/stable/cql/ddl>`_
-  in the ScyllDB documentation to learn more about defining a schema in ScyllaDB.
+  in the ScyllaDB documentation to learn more about defining a schema in ScyllaDB.